Ryggedal Tunnel

-The tunnel and its road gave the municipality of Bø a ferry-free road connection with the outside world, and it replaced the ferry crossings between Kråkberget in the municipality of Bø and Sandset in the municipality of Øksnes.
+Prior to the construction of the tunnel, Bø Municipality did not have any road connections to the rest of Norway.
+Residents of Bø used a ferry crossing between Kråkberget in Bø Municipality and Sandset in Øksnes Municipality.
+Upon completion of the tunnel, the ferry crossing was closed.

 Like many other tunnels in Norway, the Ryggedal Tunnel has condensation problems.
 Condensation can lead to dangerous situations because the pavement suddenly becomes damp when entering the tunnel.
 The tunnel's infrastructure was upgraded in 2015.